Varun-Tulsiyani/TeamOne/README.md

 # Protego

-> An AI vulnerability scanner that performs **Model Inversion Attacks** (Score-based and Boundary-based) on deployed Convolutional Neural Networks like ResNet, EfficientNet, and MobileNet.

----

-## What is Protego?

-**Protego** is a security-focused tool designed to simulate and analyze model inversion attacks on deployed CNN models during their inference phase.
+> **Protego** is an AI Vulnerability Scanner designed to simulate and analyze model inversion attacks on deployed CNN models during their inference phase.
 It helps researchers and developers understand potential vulnerabilities in their AI systems — especially where there are currently no off-the-shelf solutions for this kind of threat.

 ---